ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_register.md

 ### Register Endpoints

-The CDR Register exposes an OIDC Configuration Endpoint with associated JWKS and token endpoints to faciliate issuance of access tokens to consume the protected Register APIs.
+The CDR Register exposes an OIDC Configuration Endpoint with associated JWKS and token endpoints to facilitate issuance of access tokens to consume the protected Register APIs.

 > Retrieve CDR Register OIDC Discovery Endpoint